kubeflow/website/content/en/docs/started/installing-kubeflow.md

 ### Kubeflow Platform

-You can use one of the following methods to install Kubeflow Platform to get full suite of Kubeflow components bundled together with additional integration and management tools.
+You can use one of the following methods to install [Kubeflow Platform](/docs/started/introduction/#what-is-kubeflow-platform) to get full suite of standalone Kubeflow components bundled together with additional tools.

 #### Packaged Distributions